TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 We will create more services like this later.

 ### c.
-Spring context
+Spring annotations

-With our custom services it is easy to Spring annotations then we don't not need to modify anymore the context.xml.
-By using the annotation `Service` on a class Spring will treat it as a spring bean.
+With our custom services it is easy to use Spring annotations.
+For example, by using the annotation `Service` on a class
+Spring we
+ can declare a spring bean.
 {% highlight java%}
 /**
  * Medical node service